Williams Creek National Fish Hatchery: History

 In 1934, the United States Fish and Wildlife Service (USFWS) signed a memorandum of understanding with the United States Government's Bureau of Indian Affairs that authorized the establishment of the Williams Creek National Fish Hatchery.
 Construction of the hatchery began in 1939, with the Bureau of Indian Affairs providing the funds for labor, material, and construction and the USFWS providing planning, design, and technical supervision during construction.

 The hatchery began operations in 1941, when it received 100,000 "eyed" (i.e., with larvae in the eggs showing developed eyes) rainbow trout eggs from northern New Mexico and 250,000 “blackspotted” trout eggs from Yellowstone National Park in Wyoming.
 From its inception, the facility had a mission of restoring Apache trout (Oncorhynchus apache) populations, but had no success in raising the species during its first year of operation.
-Its lack of success conitnued obver the succeeeding decades, and by 1967, Apache trout populations had dwindled, restricting them to approximately 30 mi of stream habitat.
+Its lack of success continued obver the succeeeding decades, and by 1967, Apache trout populations had dwindled, restricting them to approximately 30 mi of stream habitat.
 In 1983, research efforts began in an attempt to improve production of the Apache trout, and the hatchery finally began to succeed in spawning Apache trout eggs: By 1986, the Apache trout program successfully spawned 60,000 eggs.
 By the early 2020s, the program ha improved to the point that it successfully spawned approximately 700,000 Apache trout eggs each year.

 In 1972, operations at the Williams Creek National Fish Hatchery were combined with those of the Alchesay National Fish Hatchery to form the Alchesay-Williams Creek National Fish Hatchery Complex.